Disha9248/Spotify_SQL-Project-6/README.md

     - Below is the **screenshot** of the `EXPLAIN` result before optimization:

         ![EXPLAIN Before Index](https://github.com/user-attachments/assets/306a722f-ca38-4186-a2a2-45abf30cbf50)

 - **Index Creation on the `album_type` Column**
-    - To optimize the query performance, created an index on the `album_type` column.
+    - To optimize the query performance, we created an index on the `album_type` column.
 This ensures faster retrieval of rows where the artist is queried.
     - **SQL command** for creating the index:
       ```sql
       CREATE INDEX album_index ON spotify_data(album_type);
       ```

 - **Performance Analysis After Index Creation**
     - After creating the index, ran the same query again and observed significant improvements in performance: